 About Georgia Clark

 Long story: Georgia Clark is an author, screenwriter, and performer currently living in New York City.
-Her fourth novel, The Bucket List, is out August 7, 2018.
-Her third novel, The Regulars, is her first adult fiction novel.
-The Regulars received widespread praise and press.
-It was translated into half a dozen different languages and is in development at E/CBS Studios as a television show.
+Her fourth novel, The Bucket List, came out in summer 2018.
+Her third novel, The Regulars, was her first adult fiction novel.
+The Regulars was translated into half a dozen languages and is in development at CBS Studios as a one-hour television show.

 Georgia is the host and creator of the New York Times-recommended Generation Women, a monthly storytelling night in Brooklyn, NY.
-Generation Women invites five women of note from five different generations to share an original story on a theme.
+Generation Women invites six women of note from six different generations, 20s through 70s, to share an original story on a theme.

 Her first novel, She’s With The Band (Allen & Unwin, 2008), is a Young Adult coming-of-age about a trio of teenagers who start a band.
 It is based on her own experience "singing" in a "band" called Dead Dead Girls despite having very little musical ability.
 Her second novel Parched (Holiday House, 2014) is a YA sci-fi dystopia set in a world without water.
 It was inspired by years of being a scrappy student revolutionary while at the University of Technology, Sydney.
 Here she completed a Bachelor of Communication (Media Arts & Production) and spent time making short films (such as The Heist) and music videos.

-Georgia has received a grant for her fiction and has been selected to attend various writer’s residencies in the US and Europe.
-She is the creator of the online course The Pro-Active Author.
+Georgia has received a grant for her fiction and has been selected to attend writer’s residencies in the US and Europe.

-In 2014, she co-wrote the play Pickles & Hargraves, and the Curse of the Tanzanian Glimmerfish with Ryan Williams.
+She co-wrote the play Pickles & Hargraves, and the Curse of the Tanzanian Glimmerfish with Ryan Williams.
 This one-hour comic murder mystery follows a debonair mouse detective who solves a murder at the 49th Annual Fish Fanciers Convention.
-It was selected for a five-show run at the New York International Fringe Festival.
+It was selected for a five-show run at the New York International Fringe Festival in 2014.